Reticulated Porcelain

 This image is from Herend Porcelain’s own website.
 It shows a worker in the midst of cutting holes one at a time in each and every cast they make.
 This is a very laborious method requiring much hand-time.

-Our FASTCAST SYSTEM allows us to inject slip into our rubber molds and thereby reproduce this same item in seconds ~ achieving a casting of superior quality and at a fraction of the time/labor cost.
+Our FASTCAST SYSTEM allows us to inject slip into our rubber molds and thereby reproduce this same item in seconds ~ achieving castings of superior quality and at a fraction of the time/labor cost.